clarinsi/kas-biterm/README.md

 ## Running the term linker

-Once terms are labeled in running text, the linker can be run on the output of the labeler.
+Once terms are labeled, the linker can be run on the output of the labeler.

 ```
 $ python link.py kas-biterm.body.ana.1.txt.anno
 ```

 The output of the script is identical to the input file, with one additional column added.
-This column contains at the first token of a term the token ID of the term it is the translation of.
+This column contains, at the first token of a term, the token ID of the term it is the translation of.

 ```
 999.20	napovedovanje	Ncnsa	napovedovanje	SL-TERM	SL-TERM